Comcast 'preparing' to bid for Fox

 It has driven broadcast giant CBS to try to merge with Viacom, which owns the MTV and Nickelodeon television stations.

-It has also spurred AT&T's $85.4bn offer for Time Warner, whose other assets include pay TV channel HBO.
+It has also spurred AT&T's $85.4bn offer for Time Warner, whose assets include pay TV channel HBO.

 However, analysts believe such tie ups will face close scrutiny from US regulators who fear consolidation could drive up prices for consumers.